 These are very important because they set the direction and design flow of your mobile application.

-🕵️ Carry Out In-Depth User & Market Research
+🕵️ Carry Out In-Depth User and Market Research

 Better put on your detective hat for this stage, as it involves in-depth market research.

-It would be best to base your market and user research on the scope determined earlier and your app strategy.
+It’s best to base your market and user research on the scope determined earlier and on your app strategy.